This syllabus is valid: 2022-08-29

 Knowledge and understanding

-Have an in-depth account for the connection between advanced vehicle interior design and global sustainable development goals.
+Account for the importance of advanced vehicle design in relation to global sustainable development goals.

 Competence and skills